Signorlupo22/teachflowExtension/README.md

 ## Contributing

 Contributions are welcome!
-Please submit a pull request or open an issue to suggest improvements or create new intergration.
+Please submit a pull request or open an issue to suggest improvements or create new integration.

 ## License